genestack/user-tutorials/source/tutorials/Getting_started/getting-started-with-genestack-platform.rst

 |first user on the platform|

 You can also create new
 users.
-Let’s create a Second User by clicking the  "Create user" button.
+Let’s create a Second User by clicking the  **Create user** button.

 |second user creation|